-As you know the official Android Jelly Bean 4.1.1 XXLT6 update has been officially released for Galaxy Note N7000 device.
-So in case your Samsung Galaxy Note N7000 device is running on officially JB 4.1.2 XXLT6 version of firmware and you want to root the same then, during this present step-by-step guide we will learn how to obtain the root rights.
+The official Android Jelly Bean 4.1.1 XXLT6 update has been officially released for Galaxy Note N7000 device.
+So in case your Samsung Galaxy Note N7000 device is running on officially JB 4.1.2 XXLT6 version of firmware and you want to root the same you can learn it from the instructions given below.

 - Enable the USB debugging option on the Note device (“Settings -> Applications -> Development -> USB debugging”)

-- Also, a windows PC will be used and the device’s USB cable.
+- Also, a windows PC is used and the device’s USB cable.

 - Deactivate or uninstall all the security settings and programs such as antivirus and firewalls.

 How to Root Smsung Galaxy Note on stock JB 4.1.2 XXLT6 OS

 - Install in your PC the suitable USB driver for Samsung Galaxy Note device (you can download and install Samsung KIES for an automatic installation of drivers)

 - Now download the root pack file from here, save it in your PC.

 - Unzip the downloaded root file on the desktop.

 - Next, download Odin, unzip the file and install the ODIN app.